tock/tockloader/README.md

   doesn't exist.

 Tockloader can use a flash file by default.
-This is particularly helpful for virtual, QEMU-based boards.
-You can set the default virtual board to use:
+This is particularly helpful for virtual, QEMU-based boards, or other boards that do not support fine-grained reading and writing.
+You can set the default local board to use:

+    tockloader set-local-board [board]

+If the board you are using is new or not a known board in tockloader, you can manually specifying the necessary parameters:

-    tockloader set-virtual-board [board]
+    tockloader set-local-board [board] --arch [arch] --app-address [address] --flash-address [address]

+- `board`: Name of the board you want to use.
+- `arch`: Name of the architecture the board uses.
+- `app-address`: The flash address where apps start.
+- `flash-address`: The address where flash starts.

 Then, tockloader commands will use a virtual image file for all operations that interact with a board.